Mean-Field Neural ODEs via Relaxed Optimal Control: Main results

 \subsection{Statement of problem}

 Given some metric space $E$ and $0< q <\infty$, let $\Pp_q(E)$ denote the set of probability measures defined on $E$ with finite $q$-th moment.
-Let $\Pp_0(E)=\Pp(E)$, the set of probability measures on $E$.
-Let $\mathcal V_2$ denote the set of positive Borel measures on $[0, T] \times \mathbb R^p$ with the first marginal equal to Lebesgue measure, the second marginal a probability measure and finite second moment.
+Let $\Pp_0(E)=\Pp(E)$ be the set of probability measures on $E$.
+Let $\mathcal V_2$ denote the set of positive Borel measures on $[0, T] \times \mathbb R^p$ with the first marginal equal to the Lebesgue measure, the second marginal being a probability measure with finite second moment.
 That is

 where here and elsewhere any integral without an explicitly stated domain of integration is over $\mathbb R^p$.
 We consider the following controlled ordinary differential equation (ODE):